Thermometry Based on a Superconducting Qubit

 where $\hbar\omega_{ge}$ is the separation between these two states, and $k_B$ is the Boltzmann constant.
 Thus, by measuring the population ratio of the qubit one obtains the temperature of the thermal bath.

-In a more realistic scenario when a qubit is in steady state with respect to several uncorrelated heat baths (with temperatures $T^{(i)}$, where $i$ enumerates baths), the state of the qubit is still a thermal-like state.
-But the temperature characterizing this state is not necessarily the temperature $T^{(i)}$ of any of the thermal baths.
+In a more realistic scenario where a qubit is in a steady state with respect to several uncorrelated heat baths (with temperatures $T^{(i)}$, where $i$ enumerates baths), the state of the qubit is still a thermal-like state.
+Excitation $\left(\Gamma_\uparrow^{(i)}\right)$ and relaxation rates $\left(\Gamma_\downarrow^{(i)}\right)$ caused by each bath follow the detailed balance principle

+However, the temperature characterizing such qubit state is not necessarily the temperature $T^{(i)}$ of any of the thermal baths.
 Then Eq.~(\ref{eq:pepg}) could be interpreted as giving an effective qubit temperature $T_\mathrm{eff}$.
 In this sense, Eq.\,(\ref{eq:pepg}) can be rewritten as a definition of $T_\mathrm{eff}$ as